0simp/AviaPlugins/README.md

 - This url should be the **DIRECT** link to the plugin's js file, the same one you would use if you were adding it as a non local plugin

+# WebhookProfiles

+Gives webhooks profile popups just like regular users.
+The main reason you'd want this is to view its pfp in higher quality and/or download it.

 # WARNING!

 I have severe brain damage so these plugins probably have some quite serious flaws, but from my testing they work